troycox/bigcommerce-api-docs/webhooks/quickstart.md

 13. store/app/uninstalled

 ### Provisioning webhooks
-Currently webhoooks is in beta and access is by invite only.
-If you have a strong use case and require access to webhooks, please get in touch with us.
 When you navigate to https://devportal.bigcommerce.com/beta/wehooks you will be able to provision webhooks for your account.

 ![Image](images/webhooks_provision.png?raw=true)